Skip to main content

 Tap the three dots in the “Actions” column to:

-• Open the Space Report of that space
+• Open the Space Report for that space

 • Open the Space Permissions of that space